hl2vr/hl2vr.github.io/_pages/faq.md

 Additionally, it allows us to make the overall controls very similar to Half-Life: Alyx, which most of our players are probably familiar with.

 While it may take some getting used to initially, the vast majority of our playtesters have not had any issues with the controls.
-If you still do not like the assignments, the controls are fully customizable via SteamVR controller bindings, and many community members have created and shared control preset that work well for them.
+If you still do not like the assignments, the controls are fully customizable via SteamVR controller bindings, and many community members have created and shared control preset that work well for them!